clearpathrobotics/cpr-documentation/README.md

         /static/assets

-5. Versioned Images (only used in 1 version of the documentation)
+5. Versioned Images

-    Next to the markdown files where it will be used in an `img/` folder
+    In an `img/` folder next to the markdown files where it will be used.

 ## How does the deployed website get updated?